Strong Gravitational Lensing by Compact Object without Cauchy Horizons in Effective Quantum Gravity: Strong Lensing Observables

 when the two images are on the opposite side of the optic axis, i.e., one of the image and the source are on one side together and the other image is on the opposite side of the optic axis.
 Here, $p=\frac{C_m''F_m-C_mF_m''}{4\sqrt{F_m^3C_m}}$.
 When the source is almost aligned with the optic axis ($\delta\ll2\pi$), it can be shown that $\Delta T^o_{n,n}\ll\Delta T^s_{n,m\neq n}\approx\Delta T^o_{n,m\neq n}$ \cite{Bozzadelay}.
 Moreover, the second terms on the RHS of the above equations are much smaller than the first terms ($\sim 1\%$ contribution).
 Therefore, considering thin lens approximation, the expression for $\Delta T$ considered for the present analysis is

 Upon describing the necessary formalism, we are now in a position to analyze the observables in the context of the effective gravity spacetime under consideration, considering both the SgrA* and M87* observations.
 For the present analysis, we have restored $G$ and $c$ to replace $M$ by $\frac{GM}{c^2}$ where in the last expression $M$ represents the actual mass obtained from observation.
 The observer-lens distance ($M_{OL}$) has also been taken from observational data.
 Moreover, we have set $M_{LS}=M_{OL}=\frac{1}{2}M_{OS}$.\\ In case of SgrA*, the values we have considered are, $M=4.0\times10^6M_{\odot}$ and $D_{OL}=8.35$ Kpc \cite{EHTS1,EHTS4,EHTS6}.
 Whereas, for M87*, the corresponding values are, $M=6.5\times10^9M_{\odot}$ and $D_{OL}=16.8$ Mpc \cite{EHTM1}.
 In addition, we have considered $\delta=5^\circ$ for all the computations.
-The results have been depicted through figures and tabular forms, considering both SgrA* and M87* observations. \\ \\ In Fig. ($\ref{fig:th1-s1}$), the angular position ($\theta_1$) of the first (outermost) image just outside the photon sphere (top panel) and the separation ($s_1=\theta_1-\theta_{\infty}$) of it from the innermost image at the photon sphere (bottom panel) are plotted as functions of $\zeta/M$\footnote{Not that, in all the figures, $\zeta/M$ is taken instead of the actual values of $\zeta$ along the $x$-axis.
+The results have been depicted through figures and tabular forms, considering both SgrA* and M87* observations.

+In Fig. ($\ref{fig:th1-s1}$), the angular position ($\theta_1$) of the first (outermost) image just outside the photon sphere (top panel) and the separation ($s_1=\theta_1-\theta_{\infty}$) of it from the innermost image at the photon sphere (bottom panel) are plotted as functions of $\zeta/M$\footnote{Note that, in all the figures, $\zeta/M$ is taken instead of the actual values of $\zeta$ along the $x$-axis.
 This is because the values of $\zeta$ are obtained by multiplying the numerical values of $\zeta/M$ with the observational values of $M$, which just change the numerical scaling.
 It does not produce any change in the nature of the plots.
 So, $\zeta/M$ itself is retained for convenience.}.
 The left panel corresponds to the SgrA* and the right panel represents the M87* observations.
-It can be seen from the plots that $\theta_1$ rises with increasing values of $\zeta$, but $s_1$ decreases.
+It can be seen from the plots that $\theta_1$ rises with increasing values of $\zeta$, whereas $s_1$ decreases.
 This clearly signifies that it will become increasingly difficult to resolve the first image from the rest with higher values of $\zeta$.
 Importantly, relativistic images for the wormhole (region in the right side of the black-dashed vertical line in the right panel of M87*) turn out to be more difficult to resolve than the black hole counterpart.